parkerbxyz/default-branch-protector/README.md

 ## Prerequisites

 To run this web service on your local machine, you will need to use a tool like Smee to send webhooks to your local machine without exposing it to the internet.
-If you're already comfortable with other tools that expose your local machine to the internet like [ngrok](https://ngrok.com/) or [localtunnel](https://localtunnel.github.io/www/), feel free to use those.
+If you're already comfortable with similar tools like [ngrok](https://ngrok.com/) or [localtunnel](https://localtunnel.github.io/www/), feel free to use those.

 ### Start a new Smee channel